Live GPS trackers have become indispensable tools for fleet management. This technology communicates:

 - Planning and optimisation of routes for vehicles on the road (e.g. in logistics, outpatient care, delivery, services)

-- Assistance in vehicle locating for car rental companies and car sharing models
+- Assistance with vehicle locating for car rental companies and car sharing models

 - Quick response in emergencies and breakdowns